 - 15 days to contest citation / have informal OSHA. - Filing your notice of contest 29 USC §659(a) employers have 15 working days (from citation receipt) to file a notice of contest.
-Failure to file within such time means that "the citation and the assessment, as proposed, shall be deemed a final order of the Commission and not subject to review by any court or agency." - In TN, the rule is different 20 calendar days to contest citation. - Effect on OSHA relations...
+Failure to file within such time means that "the citation and the assessment, as proposed, shall be deemed a final order of the Commission and not subject to review by any court or agency." - Effect on OSHA relations...